 - School Dinners

 - Contact Us

-> Maths and English homework is given out every Thursday, and is due in on the following Tuesday.
+Maths or English homework is given out every Thursday, and is due in on the following Tuesday.
 Each piece of homework should take 30-40 minutes to complete.
-On top of this, we expect the children to be learning their statutory spellings for year 6, completing their spelling sentences and learning their times tables.
+On top of this, we expect the children to be learning their spellings and times tables.

 We have a weekly spelling lesson on a Friday.
 This term there will be a mixture of spelling patterns to tackle, including the statutory spelling lists expected by the curriculum.

 Home School Books are checked every Monday.
 The expectation is that there are at least 4 pieces of reading logged for every week and that a parent has signed that week’s page.